isis-project/isis-project/README.md

     $ cd isis-project
     $ ./build.sh -j 4

-The -j option for the build script specifies how man process to use when building.
+The -j option for the build script specifies how many process to use when building.

 ## Running the Isis Browser